programminghoch10/huawei-honor-bootloader-bruteforce/README.md

-# Huawei-honor-unlock-bootloader
+# huawei-honor-unlock-bootloader

 ## Summary

-After closing the official EMUI website, which allowed you to retrieve the code to unlock the bootloader of Huawei/Honor phones, here is a python script to test many possible codes.
+After closing the official EMUI website, which allowed you to retrieve the code to unlock the bootloader of Huawei/Honor phones, here is a python script to test random codes.

-It uses a bruteforce method, based on the IMEI identifier to generate unlocking codes.

 This will most likely only work on European versions, because these only use numbers in the bootloader unlock code.